Customer complaints process

 In most cases it is possible to resolve your complaint immediately by informing the person you are dealing with that you are not satisfied.
 So please make our staff aware of your complaint as soon as possible and we will do all we can to resolve it to your satisfaction.

-If we have not resolved your complaint at stage one you can contact our Customer Manager by telephone, in writing or by email.
-Please explain the full details of your complaint, and the Customer Manager will carry out a thorough investigation into your concerns.
+If we have not resolved your complaint at stage one you can contact us by telephone, in writing or by email.
+Please explain the full details of why you consider that your complaint has not been addressed at stage 1, and we will carry out a thorough investigation into your concerns.

 Marine Management Organisation